Let’s distinguish six attitudes to “nothing means anything”:

 Since the complete stance agrees with lite nihilism’s analysis and rejection of eternalism, it might be considered a species of nihilism by some.
 In fact, I sometimes think of it as “joyful nihilism”—although it strongly disagrees with nihilism’s central claim that “nothing means anything.”

 Going through that analysis in detail takes one a fair way toward explaining the complete stance.
 Upcoming pages will explain why lite nihilism is right to reject eternalism’s characterization of meanings as objective, eternal, inherent, ultimate, and so forth; but wrong to insist that meanings that lack these properties are no good.
 Accepting both parts of that is tantamount to adopting the complete stance.

 1.This is an instance of the “motte and bailey” pattern of fallacious rhetoric.
 Usually rhetoric is designed to convince other people, but nihilism is mostly something you try to convince yourself of.

 2.I have given “miserabilism” this meaning by fiat for the purpose of this book.
 The word is not widely used and doesn’t seem to have a clear definition.
 “Pessimism” is often used for everything-is-awful-ism in philosophy, but the everyday meaning of “pessimism” is restricted to the future.
 Miserabilism is about the present (or near future, as opposed to the long term).

 3.“Existentialism” is not a precisely-defined term.
-The way I’m using it here may not be “standard,” but it’s roughly in-line with some traditional uses.
+The way I’m using it here is not entirely standard, but it’s roughly in line with some traditional uses.